Why CH is the abbreviation for Switzerland?

 Let's think of a confederation like a group of friends.

-The group might mainly focus on group activities and not dedicate ones entire life.
+The group might mainly focus on group activities and not dedicate one's entire life.

-In Short, a Confederation is a loose group of states, bound by favorable circumstances.
+In short, a Confederation is a loose group of states bound by favorable circumstances.

-Other it might look in a Federation.
+Otherwise, it might look like a Federation.

 If you decide now to leave the family again, there will be consequences.